-Raphe’s practice focuses on legal advocacy.
-He specializes in writing and arguing successful legal motions.
-Those motions have earned outright dismissals of cases at every level, including drug conspiracy, medical marijuana, political corruption and sexual assault cases.
-Often, Raphe’s legal strategy serves to narrow or reduce the prosecution’s case against ACHG’s clients, thereby encouraging favorable settlements or improving the prospects for a good result at trial or sentencing.
-Raphe’s keen intelligence and sharp analytical skills make him an invaluable member of ACHG’s team in major white collar cases, and he handles a wide range of felony and misdemeanor cases in the state and federal trial courts.
+One of Raphe’s focuses is legal advocacy—he specializes in writing and arguing successful legal motions.
+Those motions have earned outright dismissals of cases at every level, including drug conspiracy, political corruption, obstruction of justice, medical marijuana, and sexual assault cases.
+Often, Raphe’s legal arguments serve to narrow or reduce the prosecution’s case against ACHG’s clients, thereby encouraging favorable settlements or improving the prospects for a good result at trial or sentencing.
 Cris Arguedas knows that “Raphe’s intelligence and analytical ability have been crucial to many of our biggest wins.”

 Raphe also has an active and successful appellate practice; he litigates direct appeals and collateral challenges to convictions (such as petitions for a writ of habeas corpus) in all levels of the federal and state court systems.
 While clerking for United States District Court Judge William W Schwarzer—who sat on panels of federal appellate courts around the country—Raphe learned by experience the types of arguments judges find convincing, and he puts that knowledge to use in advocating on behalf of his clients.